 - Check state bar rules before using testimonials on the website.

-For drafting review replies, Junia's review response generator can help, but a real person should remove any details that could imply case facts or confidential information.
+For drafting replies, Junia's review response generator can help with tone.
+A human should still remove any language that could imply facts about the client, the case, or the result.

 Build Links Through Real Local Authority